chibicode/react-functional-css-protips/README.md

 </div>
 ```

-But again, you might forget to use add that class, and you're screwed.
+But again, you might forget to add this fake class, and then you'd be screwed.

 ### Styles might diverge, and fixing them can be challenging